Understanding Latent Diffusability via Fisher Geometry: Experiments

-We use the FFHQ dataset downsampled to \(64 \times 64\) resolution.
-For pixel-space experiments, we use the same trained diffusion model as in Section~\ref{sec:exp_GPE}.
-To study latent-space behavior, we encode the same images using a pretrained NVAE model~\cite{vahdat2020nvae}.
-The NVAE encoder produces latent tensors of size \(20 \times d_{\bz} \times d_{\bz}\) at multiple spatial resolutions, and we train separate diffusion models on the latents for each \(d_{\bz}\).
-All diffusion models are trained under the EDM framework using the DiT architecture as the score network.
+\textbf{Experimental Setup.} We use the FFHQ dataset downsampled to \(64 \times 64\) resolution.
+For pixel-space, we use the same trained diffusion model as in \S\ref{sec:exp_VAE}.
+We employ a pretrained NVAE~\cite{vahdat2020nvae} to study latent-space behavior.
+The NVAE encoder produces latent tensors of size \(20 \times d_{\bz} \times d_{\bz}\) at multiple spatial resolutions, and we train separate diffusion models for each \(d_{\bz}\).
+All diffusion models are trained under the EDM framework using the convolutional U-Net architecture as the score network.